oceantracker/oceantracker/docs/info/installing.rst

 We recommend using Python environments to install OceanTracker.
 This ensures that the versions of the necessary packages are handled correctly and makes the entire process more reliable for users and developers.
 The recommended way to create these environments is by using Mamba, a fast version of Anaconda.
+Nevertheless, we use Anaconda i.e. conda for the instructions below as it is the more widely known environment manager.

 You can find the documentation on how to install mamba here: https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html